zulip/zulip/docs/subsystems/performance.md

 Furthermore, a snappy user interface is one of Zulip's design goals, and so we care about the performance of any user-facing code path, even though many of them are not material to scalability of the server.
-But only with regard to the requests detailed below, is it worth considering optimizations which save a few milliseconds that would be invisible to the end user, if they carry any cost in code readability.
+But when an optimization only saves a few milliseconds that would be invisible to the end user, and carries any cost in code readability, the optimization is worth considering only if it applies to the major endpoints listed below.

 In Zulip's documentation, our general rule is to primarily write facts that are likely to remain true for a long time.
 While the numbers